-The operator of the vessel and the waterskier are responsible for operating in a manner which does not harm or strike another person or vessel.
+The operator of a vessel and the water skier are responsible for operating in a manner which does not harm or strike another person or vessel.
 Waterskiing is forbidden between 30 minutes after sunset until sunrise or when visibility is restricted to less than 100 yards.

-Boats and Personal Watercraft (PWCs) are subject to different near-shore, slow-no-wake restrictions; except for the purpose of allowing a water skier to take off or land, boats may not exceed Slow-No-Wake within 100 feet of shore and PWCs may not exceed Slow-No-Wake within 200 feet of shore.
-This means that, depending on the type of vessel that is being operated, a waterbody (or portion of waterbody) may simply be too narrow to legally waterski or go fast.
+Boats and Personal Watercraft (PWCs) are subject to different near-shore, slow-no-wake restrictions; except for the purpose of allowing a water skier to take off or land.
+Boats may not exceed Slow-No-Wake within 100 feet of shore and PWCs may not exceed Slow-No-Wake within 200 feet of shore.

+This means, depending on the type of vessel that is being operated, a waterbody, or portion of a waterbody may simply be too narrow to legally waterski or go fast.

-The operator of the boat is required to have a responsible observer at least 12 years of age facing the skier to assist the operator and monitor the progress of the waterskier.
-The waterskier, the observer, and the boat operator should practice and use hand signals for communication.
+The operator of the boat is required to have a responsible observer that is at least 12 years of age facing the skier to assist the operator and monitor the progress of the water skier.
+The water skier, the observer, and the boat operator should practice and use hand signals for communication.